Pregnancy

 Updated on:

-When you discover that you are pregnant, one month is already over.
-So, a good suggestion is to start eating healthy right from the time you are planning to get pregnant and even start a folic acid supplement.
+Please start eating healthy when trying to conceive, and start a folic acid supplement.
 Women who are pregnant or trying to become pregnant should get at least 400 micrograms (0.4 milligrams) of folic acid daily before conception and for at least 3 months afterward.

 Month 2: Weeks 5-8